 Does matcha taste like grass?

 Decent quality matcha tea can have an earthy, sweet and grassy flavour.
 You don't need to add any sweeteners when using premium quality.

 How to store matcha powder?

-It's very important to store it in a cold and dark place.
+It's very important to store matcha powder in a cold and dark place.
 Also, you need to be aware of what container you use.
-It needs to be something with an airtight lid, and solid material so the light can't penetrate.
-Please bear in mind, it needs to be used within 1-2 months.
+It needs to have an airtight lid, and solid material so the light can't penetrate.
+Bear in mind, it needs to be used within 1-2 months.

 Is matcha tea addictive?